andreximenes/key-terms-extractor/README.md

 ## Future goals and improvements

- - Improve the accuracy of the algorithm
+ - Improve the algorithm accuracy
  - Transform the project into a web application
  - Add new related features